gldias/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md

 `SoundPressureLevel(ComponentContainer container)`, `onDelete()`, `onResume()`, and `onStop()` are functions to help control the lifecycle of the android application.

 `SoundPressureLevel(ComponentContainer container)` is what starts the application, and a second thread that drives the application.
-In this thread, the extension checks to see if the android permission allows for recording sound, if the user wants to be listening, and analyzes the sound to measure the intensity if allowed.
+In this thread, the extension checks to see if the android permission allows for recording sound, if the user wants to be analyzing sound data, and analyzes the sound to measure the intensity if allowed.
-The time delay between sound measurements is currently 200ms by default, however that number can be temporarily changed by the user before or  while running an app.
+The time delay between sound measurements is currently 200ms by default, however that number can be temporarily changed by the user before creating the app through MIT App Inventor or while running the app by giving the `ListenIntervalMilliseconds(int milliSeconds)` block a new value.

 `onDelete()`, `onResume()`, and `onStop()` help to control the app as the user interacts with the phone and other applications.
 `OnStop()` is activated when the user navigates away from the application, `onResume()` is called when the user returns to the application that's been in the background, and `onDelete()` is called when the application is closed and removed from memory.

 This area could use some work.
 Currently, when the application is put into the background a warning can pop-up saying that "SPLApp keeps stopping" and newer versions of Android report that the application frequently crashes.
-However, the user can put the app in the background by navigating to another app then navigate back to the application without a problem.
+However, the user can put the app in the background by navigating to another app then navigate back to the application without a noticeable problem.

 ## SPL Functions
 ### `onSoundPressureLevelChanged(Pair<Complex[], Integer> tuple)`
 `onSoundPressureLevelChanged(Pair<Complex[], Integer> tuple)` is where the majority of the calculations happen or are triggered.
 To start, there is some commented out code to generate a 1000Hz signal.
 That consistent signal can help with debugging by removing the changing background noise the phone picks up.
 After data structure creation, the first largest possible power of 2 (2^1, 2^2, 2^3, etc) amount of sound data will be taken to be used to find the intensity of.
 This is required because we perform an FFT on the sound data, and FFT requires a power of 2 amount of data.
 Performing an FFT takes the sound data over time, and returns sound data over frequency.
 That is represented by an array of shorts, where the short is the intensity and each index is a bin for a set of frequencies.
 Then each value to in the frequency bins are multiplied by weighting coefficients, to weigh the sound according to A and C weighting equations.
 From here, both A and C weighed data is separate but they go through the same process.
-After the weighing, each version of the weighed sound has an Inverse FFT performed on it to transform the sound over frequency to a sound over time again.
+After the weighing, each version of the weighed sound has an Inverse FFT performed on it to transform the sound over frequency to sound over time again.
 After we have sound over time, the shorts that represent voltage are converted to doubles that represent sound pressure in pascals.
 A Root-Mean-Square is then performed on the sound data in pascals, to find an average of the sound data in line with what the human ear perceives.
 That mean in pascals is then converted to decibels and an event is trigger to send the value is sent to the UI to be shown to the user.